-By 'all settings' we mean to include the setting for theory-based learning, as well as for practice-based learning (where it is separate) and any other site where a part of the programme is delivered.
+By 'all settings' we mean the setting for theory-based learning, as well as for practice-based learning (if this is separate) and any other site where a part of the programme is delivered.

-'Resources' in this context may include, but are not limited to, the following:
+'Resources' in this context may include the following.

-- handbooks and module guides
+- Handbooks and module guides

-- information technology
+- Information technology

-- virtual learning environments
+- Virtual learning environments

-- rooms and facilities
+- Rooms and facilities

-- textbooks and journals
+- Textbooks and journals

-- equipment
+- Equipment

-- any other learning and teaching materials.
+- Any other learning and teaching materials

-You must have systems in place that enable you to assess how resources are used and how effective and accessible they are for learners and educators.
+You must have systems in place that allow you to assess how resources are used and how effective and accessible they are for learners and educators.
 This should include whether they are up to date and take into account the cost of replacing resources when needed.